 USD/CAD: on the eve of the Bank of Canada meeting

-According to data released by the National Bureau of Statistics, Canada's GDP in the 2nd quarter decreased by -3.2% (year-on-year), while economists had forecast its growth by 2.5%.
-The data for the 3rd quarter turned out to be much better: the annual GDP growth amounted to +5.4% (against the forecast of +3.0%).
-However, many economists have downgraded their 2021 growth forecast for the Canadian economy.
-The final data for the 4th quarter will be presented in March.
+From the news for today regarding CAD and the USD/CAD pair, attention should be paid to the publication of data on Canada's GDP at 13:30.
+According to data published by the National Bureau of Statistics, Canada's GDP in the 2nd quarter decreased by -3.2% (year-on-year), while economists had forecast its growth by 2.5%.
+The data for the 3rd quarter turned out to be much better: annual GDP growth was +5.4% (against the forecast of +3.0%).
+However, many economists have lowered the forecast for the growth of the Canadian economy in 2021.
+The final data for the 4th quarter will be presented in March, and preliminary data indicate an annual GDP growth of +6.2% in the 4th quarter.